 At the start, the Argentine seemed to take the lead.
 Using his trademark drop shots, he scored an early break and took a 3-1 lead.
 But he used a lot of energy to control Nadal’s powerful spin and soon began to miss more than usual.
 The tennis world discovered how much damage the youngster could make with his left-handed forehand and his incredible stamina.
 He moved around his backhand as much as he could to harass Coria on his own backhand, and it seemed almost impossible to get past his defense.
 It was not very long before Nadal led 6-3, 6-1.

 The Spaniard seemed to suffer from a loss of energy in the third set, which he lost 6-0 with many unforced errors.

 It would take more than that to break Nadal’s spirit.
 He began to hit the ball even harder and gave no easy points to his opponent.
 At last, a final forehand winner sealed his victory: Nadal was the new Monte-Carlo Champion.
-What no one knew at that moment was that he was going to remain the champion here until 2013, claiming the title 8 times in a row in a 46 match-winning streak.
+What no one knew at that moment was that he was going to remain the champion here until 2013, claiming the title eight times in a row in a 46-match winning streak.